-Robin A. Abrams 20 Committees: Chair of the Board of Directors Compensation and Talent Committee (Member) Nominating and Corporate Governance Committee (Member) Term: Current term expires in concurrence with the Annual Meeting of Stockholders in 2023 Director Since: 2011
+Robin A. Abrams

+Chair of the Board of Directors Committees:

+Compensation and Talent Committee (Member)

+Nominating and Corporate Governance Committee (Member) Current term expires in concurrence with the Annual Meeting of

 Ms. Abrams, age 71, is a financial consultant who currently serves as a member of the Board of Directors of: HCL Technologies Ltd., a global offshore IT and software development company, and Lattice Semiconductor Corporation, a global leader in smart connectivity solutions.
 In addition, Ms. Abrams served on the board of trustees for the Anita Borg Institute for Women and Technology through 2018.
 From August 2006 to January 2007, Ms. Abrams served as Interim CEO of ZILOG, Inc., a provider of integrated microcontroller products, where she also served as a director from 2004 to 2010.
 From July 2004 to July 2006, she served as CEO of Firefly Communications, Inc., a company with a range of mobile products that address the youth market.
 She received her B.A. in political science and history and her J.D. from the University of Nebraska.